marceloexc/marceloexc.com/content/about/hardware.md

 ```

 ### The Server

-I use a 2012 Mac Mini as my main home server.
-It's pretty capable for what I use it for, and I like the idea of the computer that runs inside your home 24/7 to be a little eepy computer instead of the ultra power-sucking rigs that I see as a homelab.
+Using a 2012 Mac Mini as a home server...whole thing was like 43 bucks

 ```
        _,met$$$$$gg.          macmini@macmini